Jayed08/sudoku-react/README.md

-# 🧩 Zen Sudoku Engine
+# 🧩 React Sudoku Engine

 A sleek, high-performance, and minimalist Sudoku web application built with **React**, **Vite**, and **Oxlint**.
 Engineered for developers, recruiters, and Sudoku enthusiasts, this project serves as a showcase of algorithmic complexity, clean component design, performance engineering, and state management in modern React.